nizarmah/nizarmah/README.md

 - ⚡ Fun fact: ...
 -->

 I code to make a living, automate tedious tasks, and escape reality.
 I love trying to create things I wish were real; whether they are stuff I see in movies or think of.
-I also love talking and writing.
-Lately, I've been writing some [blogs](https://dev.to/nizarmah_).
+I also love talking and [writing](https://dev.to/nizarmah_).

-If you like what I do, consider joining my [Patreon](https://www.patreon.com/nizarmah)!